0abc/0abc-a22/README.md

 * Dozens of hours of work, thousands of new files, numerous tweaks and minor changes, most of which will probably go unnoticed
 * To make the game slower paced and encourage keeping your units alive, all unit training time is increased by 100% and all technology research times are increased by 50%
 * A new resource: silver (see below)
+* Females can no longer build, but can gather resources
+  * citizen soldiers can both build and gather resources
+  * mercenary soldiers can build, but can no longer gather resources
+  * champion soldiers can neither build nor gather resources
 * All soldiers cost at least some metal to encourage feminization
 * All soldiers have their attack rate normalized to 1 second
 * All soldiers (citizen, mercenary, and champion) can advance in rank: